 Causes Of Muscle Injuries

 You might have hurt your muscles due to varied reasons – while playing, lifting heavy objects, or sometimes, doing absolutely nothing.
 Most of the injuries are because you over-exerted your body.
-But with the latter kind of injury, it’s more likely because of a nutrient deficiency that has made your body weak
+But with the latter kind of injury, it’s more likely because of a nutrient deficiency that has made your body weak and susceptible to damage.

 No matter what the cause, with muscle injuries, what your body needs is medication, physiotherapy, and more importantly, sleep!
 Since you worked your body too hard, isn’t it just fair to give it the rest that it deserves?
 The more severe the injury, the more rest your body needs.